TalyaMiara/Ex2_matrix/README.md

 - `SquareMat.cpp` – Implementation of the class functions and overloaded operators.
 - `main.cpp` – Demonstration of class usage.
 - `test.cpp` – Unit tests (using doctest).
+- `rows.cpp`-Implementation of the class functions and overloaded operators. in use for the operator [][].
+- `rows.hpp`-Class declaration.
 - `makefile` – Contains all required build/test commands.
 - `README.md` – This file.
 - `doctest.h`.